Wraiths of Roanoke: Plot

 Thinking that the Indians were behind the killings of the settlers, one of the colonists leads an attack on the Indian village, only to be repelled and most of the men killed; for ruining the English's chances of gaining the Indians' trust, he is put in the stocks.
 Later that night, the wraiths suck out his soul and begin an attack on the colonists; they are fought back, but many colonists are killed.
 It is soon revealed that these wraiths feed on the souls of the living and are trying to kill Virginia because they require an innocent soul to pass on to the afterlife; it is also learned that their weaknesses are fire and water (water being a symbol of life).
 They are soon forced to devise a plan to defeat the wraiths; they set up a raft with a pile of wood and hay on it and wait for the moon to come.
 The wraiths arrive at night and due to a colonist panicking, they begin attacking them.
 In time, only Eleanor, Ananias, Virginia, and Howe are the only survivors.
-Unfortunately, Eleanor attacks one of the wraiths in an attempt to save Ananias but is quickly killed.
+Eleanor attacks one of the wraiths in an attempt to save Ananias but is quickly killed.
 After a few minutes, Howe and Ananias are mortally wounded, with the latter luring the wraiths onto the raft with baby Virginia.
 As they close in on Ananias and Virginia, Howe launches a fire arrow onto the raft, setting it aflame; as the wraiths cannot cross water, they are forced to suffer.
 Ananias looks at Virginia one last time before setting her adrift and dying.
 Later on, Virginia is found by the Indians and is to be raised as one of their own; Manteo orders the tribe to bury the colonists and set their colony on fire.